SagarRaghuvanshi31/Linux/README.md

 ```
 - **Delete a file with confirmation** <br>

-this command is use to delete a file with confirmation
+Run this command to delete a file with confirmation

 rm = remove<br>
 hp = file name